kk7nc/Text_Classification/README.rst

-T-distributed Stochastic Neighbor Embedding (T-SNE) is a nonlinear dimensionality reduction method for embedding high-dimensional data for which is mostly used for visualization in a low-dimensional space.
+T-distributed Stochastic Neighbor Embedding (T-SNE) is a nonlinear dimensionality reduction technique for embedding high-dimensional data which is mostly used for visualization in a low-dimensional space.
 This approach is based on `G. Hinton and ST. Roweis <https://www.cs.toronto.edu/~fritz/absps/sne.pdf>`__ .
 SNE works by converting the high dimensional Euclidean distances into conditional probabilities which represent similarities.

  `Example <http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html>`__: